▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Seychellois comes in three color variants, according to the area occupied by the white spots on its fur.
 They are due to the gene piebald, responsible for the presence of random white spots in the animal kingdom.
 It is not only present in domestic cats -including the Seychellois– but also, for example, in dogs and snakes.

 There is a classification system -del 1 to the 10- according to the surface of the animal's body covered by white spots.
-Individuals classified as “1” they are almost all black, while those classified as “10” they are almost all white.
+Individuals classified as "1" are almost all black, while those classified as "10" are almost all white.
 The high degree of whiteness present in Seychellois place them in categories 7 to 9.

 More concretely, the three variants of piebald present in the Seychellois are: